danielfett/draft-dpop/main.md

 large `jti` values or store only a hash thereof.

-Note: To accommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the near future (e.g., a few seconds in the future).
+Note: To accommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the reasonably near future (e.g., a few seconds in the future).

 ## Signed JWT Swapping